-HIS 101 - Western Civilization: Antiquity-1650 - GT-HI1 3 Credits antiquity to 1650.
+HIS 101 / HIS 1310 - Western Civilization: Antiquity-1650 - GT-HI1 3 Credits

+Explores trends within events, peoples, groups, ideas, and institutions in Western Civilization from antiquity to 1650.
 This course focuses on developing, practicing, and strengthening skills historians use while constructing knowledge and studying a diverse set of narratives through perspectives such as gender, class, religion, and ethnicity.
 This is a statewide Guaranteed Transfer course in the GT-HI1 category.